Rasmus Festersen: Post-playing career

+This led to that he in Festersen was appointed Chief Commercial Officer at Odense Robotics.

 Education

-Alongside his career as a professional football player Rasmus Festersen has studied for a degree in Business at Roskilde University near Copenhagen and is also undergoing an Executive MBA.
+Alongside his career as a professional football player, Rasmus Festersen has studied for a degree in business at Roskilde University near Copenhagen and is also undergoing an Executive MBA.
 In an interview, Festersen said: "I choose to study, because I believe that you can use your mind for education and your legs playing soccer.
-Combining the two helps me stimulate my intellectual side as well as my physical needs, which eventually makes me become a better human being.".
+Combining the two helps me stimulate my intellectual side as well as my physical needs, which eventually makes me become a better human being".